ihmcrobotics/ihmc_atlas_ros/README.md

 #ihmc\_atlas

-The `ihmc_atlas` package allows for integrating the IHMC ROS API and the Boston Dynamics Atlas humanoid in simulation and on real robot hardware.
+The `ihmc_atlas_ros` package allows for integrating the IHMC ROS API and the Boston Dynamics Atlas humanoid in simulation and on real robot hardware.

 ## Getting Started